 John decided to move Harry back to the old dealership and Mary back to a sales role.
 He replaced Harry with a more collaborative Sales Manager and things are running much more smoothly at the new dealership and the old.
 Harry was a bit disgruntled for a while because he thought John gave up on him but soon realized he was much happier and the transition smoothed out.
 Mary quickly became the top sales rep again.

-Are any of these stories familiar?
+Do any of these stories sound familiar?

 Suggestions to Managers and Team Members